linetmshaji/Web-Application-Learning-Management-System/README.md

 - MODULE DESCRIPTION
 The system is proposed to have following modules.
 - ADMIN MODULE
--Login,
+-Login
--Add and edit course,
+-Add and edit course
--Add and edit subjects,
+-Add and edit subjects
--View  user,
+-View  user
--View Faculty,
+-View Faculty
 -View Feedback

 - PUBLIC MODULE
--Search  and download Study material,
+-Search  and download Study material
 -Feedback

 - TEACHER MODULE
 -Login,
--Search  and download Study material,
+-Search  and download Study material
--Upload  Study Material,
+-Upload  Study Material
--Teachers can reply the questions posted by the students, -View the questions posted by the Faculty,
+-Teachers can reply the questions posted by the students -View the questions posted by the Faculty
 -Feedback